 Enterprise-wide security program initiatives

-Customer audit remediation process (these are the items your customers are requesting that your organization remediate)
+Customer audit-remediation process (these are the items your customers are requesting that your organization remediate)

-PCI compliance controls remediation progress.
+PCI DSS compliance controls remediation progress

-From your discussions with the CISO you know that you are constrained to one quadrant of the executive dashboard and that the items of most importance to her are PCI and customer audits.
-You’ve verified the data for the performance measures are readily available/accurate and set off to meet this challenge head on.
+From your discussions with the CISO you know that you are constrained to one quadrant of the executive dashboard and that the items of most importance to her are PCI controls and customer audits.
+You’ve verified that the data for the performance measures are readily available and accurate and you set off to meet this challenge head on.

 The prioritization and list of measures provided by the CISO gives you logical groupings for the measures you need to encode.
-For each group, you must decide how to prioritize the elements within the group and—given that all of these elements will themselves be grouped together—the individual encoding for each measure you choose should be common across all four groups.
-Fitting into all these constraints will tie create a seamless message for the “Security Program, Project & Remediation Status” dashboard component.
+For each group, you must decide how to prioritize the elements within the group.
+Given that all of these elements will themselves be grouped together, the individual encoding for each measure you choose should be common across all four groups.
+Finding a way to satisfy all these constraints will create a seamless message for the “Security Program, Project & Remediation Status” dashboard component.

+[[Author: something is amiss above? “will tie create??”
+Kezia]]

+AR: indeed.
+Fixed.
+Thx.

-After reviewing the data, you settle on four sections and draw up a rough sketch for how you want to present the information that eventually turns into the wireframe concept shown in Figure 10.16.
+After reviewing the data, you settle on four sections and draw a rough sketch showing how you want to present the information.
+This sketch eventually turns into the wireframe concept, as shown in Figure 10-16 (the phrases “Lorem ipsum” are placeholders for real text labels).

-Figure 10.16 Dashboard wireframe [793725c10f16.eps]
+Figure 10-16: Dashboard wireframe [793725 c10f016.eps]

 This will become a common process for your dashboard development:

-Stakeholder/consumer identifies a need
+1. Stakeholder/viewer identifies a need.

-You work to understand the need and if you have data to support the dashboard or dashboard element
+2. You work to understand the need and determine if you have the data to support the dashboard or dashboard element.

-You sketch out a set of rough concepts for the dashboard, then wireframe and model the ones that seem to work best
+3. You sketch a set of rough concepts for the dashboard, and then wireframe and model the ones that seem to work best.

-You choose a final model and find the most efficient process to encode the measures in support of the frequency requirements
+4. You choose a final model and find the most efficient process to encode the measures in support of the frequency requirements.

+[[Author: Lists that follow a sequential order should be numbered, hence my edits above.
+Kezia]]

+AR: aye.
+Thx.
+As you have no doubt noticed, I seem to live in a “bullet” world vs numbered bullets.

-For encoding each list of items, the order manifests pretty clearly after examining the project and program artifacts:
+For encoding each list of items, the proper order becomes apparent after examining the project and program artifacts:

-The PCI program has been laid out according to the 12 requirements
+The PCI program has been laid out according to the 12 requirements.

-The customer audits make the most sense in reverse date order (so the ones that should be closing soon are at the top)
+The customer audits make the most sense in reverse date order (so the ones that should be closing soon are at the top).

-The enterprise-wide security program initiatives are displayed in the order they appear in the budget documents
+The enterprise-wide security program initiatives are displayed in the order they appear in the budget documents.

-The internal audit items are ordered like the customer audits
+The internal audit items are ordered like the customer audits.

-This ordering is part of the dashboard contract with the CISO and other consumers.
-Once established, the expectation will be that it does not change without being informed.
+This ordering is part of the dashboard contract with the CISO and other viewers.
+Once established, the expectation will be that it does not change without informing involved parties.